-It is healthy and can be prepared in very less time.
+It is healthy and can be prepared in very little time.
 You can enjoy it with your evening tea or whenever you crave a chaat.

-If you were to ask me what my favorite Indian snack is, I would say chaat.
-There are several recipes to make chaat, including sev puri, aloo tikki chaat, makhana chaat, and others.
+If you were to ask me about my favorite Indian snack, I’d definitely say chaat.
+There are several chaat variations, like sev puri, aloo tikki chaat, kala chana chaat and more, I love them all.

 Sweet Corn Bhel is a tangy Indian street food snack that combines the flavor of boiled sweet corn, veggies, chutneys, and various spices.
 It's a perfect blend of sweetness and tanginess.
-You can pair it with tea/coffee and enjoy!
+You can pair it with tea or coffee and enjoy!
+Also, don’t miss out on my phool makhana bhel chaat recipe.

 This Corn Bhel Recipe is perfect for?